Forget Clean Makeup. The Clean Manicure Is Invading London Salons

 Advertisement

+Georgia likes to dry brush the backs and palms of the hands, and use an exfoliating scrub.
+This can be a hand scrub like Margaret Dabbs London Exfoliating Hand Scrub, $17, but any body scrub will do.
+She does this once a week prior to adding a moisturiser and cuticle oil, depending on her client's wishes and the condition of their skin.
+"This process leaves the hands glowing and improves the overall end result of the manicure," she says.
+If you're worried about smudging, you could always exfoliate after you've tended to your cuticles but save the hand cream for last as your polish might not adhere properly, resulting in chips.

-I like to use Beigic Refining Hand Wash £28, Mirror Water Buff Body Exfoliator, £32, and Beigic Classic Hand and Nail Cream, £19, followed by a few spritzes of Nuxe Huile Prodigieuse Multi-Purpose Dry Oil, £19.
-Finally, I top off my manicure with my all-time favourite cuticle oil: Famous Names Dadi’Oil, £3.95.
+Finally, I top off my manicure with my all-time favourite cuticle oil: Famous Names Dadi’Oil, $3.95.
 I apply this constantly (I keep one by my bedside and one at my desk) for soft, smooth cuticles.
 You're less likely to pick at them this way, too.

 How inclusive is the clean manicure trend, though?